 With large amounts of time spent on technological devices and the convenience of processed foods, it has become increasingly difficult for young adults to offset obesity.
-A growing concern is that overweight or obese young adults are engaging in other health-risk behaviors that may have an increased detrimental effect on their health.
-Recent research has shown that overweight and obese adolescents and young adults are at risk for becoming cigarette smokers.
-Although public health efforts have done much to decrease the popularity of cigarettes, the recent emergence of Electronic Nicotine Delivery Systems (ENDS; e-cigarette/vaping use) is leading to renewed popularity of tobacco use.
-ENDS products may move tobacco use back into the social norm, especially among college campuses where tobacco use has seen a significant decrease.
-Overweight and obese students may be especially vulnerable to e-cigarette/vaping use because they may perceive it as a way to manage their weight or appear more ‘cool’.
-This is a critical time for examining e-cigarette/vaping use among young adults and its co-occurrence with other health-risks like obesity since little is known about motivations for use and its ultimate impact on health.
+A growing concern is that young adults meeting obesity status are engaging in other health-risk behaviors that may have an increased detrimental effect on their health.
+Recent research has shown that obese adolescents and young adults are at risk for becoming cigarette smokers.
+Although public health efforts have done much to decrease the popularity of cigarettes, the emergence of Electronic Nicotine Delivery Systems (ENDS; e-cigarette/vaping use) has led to renewed popularity of tobacco use.
+As ENDS products move tobacco use back into the social norm, especially among college campuses, those meeting higher weight status criteria may be especially vulnerable to e-cigarette/vaping use due to its potential use as a socialization tool.
+Consequently, this is a critical time for examining e-cigarette/vaping use among young adults and its co-occurrence with other health-risks.